Undercover journalism: Notable undercover journalists

 Gloria Steinem's "A Bunny's Tale," which ran in two parts in Show magazine in 1963, exposed exploitative working conditions in New York's Playboy Club.
 Steinem applied for a position at the club under an assumed name, got the job, and spent 11 days as a Playboy Bunny.
 The piece made her a celebrity and is considered a foundational text of second-wave feminism.
 As Steinem later wrote, "My exposé of working in a Playboy Club has outlived all the Playboy Clubs, both here and abroad."

-James O'Keefe is an American conservative activist known for producing secretly recorded undercover audio and video encounters with figures and workers in academic, governmental, and social service organizations, in an effort to show abusive or allegedly illegal behavior by employees and/or representatives of those organizations.
-His ethics have been under scrutiny for manipulating these recordings in order to make subjects appear guilty of some wrongdoing.

 Hunter S. Thompson was known for his undercover work reporting on the California-based motorcycle gang, the Hells Angels.
 His book, Hell's Angels: The Strange and Terrible Saga of the Outlaw Motorcycle Gangs, profiles the gang as Thompson spent roughly a year embedded among the Angels, during a time when their notoriety was at an all-time high.